the-lean-crate/criner/criner/README.md

 ## TODO

-* [ ] Be sure we handle YANKED crates correctly by skipping them when reporting at least and when downloading.
 * [ ] Detect presence of git in report and auto-commit & push with progress, with ultra-high performance please!
 * [ ] Make use of crates-io database easy and integrate with criner to allow using download counts and other meta-data
 * [ ] Only show potential savings if it is the most recent version